diamante-io/Diamante-Net-Core/SECURITY.md

 diamnet-core falls under the Diamnet Foundation's bug bounty program.

-To report a security problem and review the details of the program, see the [Diamnet grant program](https://www.diamante.io/).
+To report a security problem and review the details of the program, see the [Diamante grant program](https://www.diamante.io/).